Revisiting Regularized Policy Optimization for Stable and Efficient Reinforcement Learning in Two-Player Games: Conclusions

 \section{Conclusions}

-In this study, we have proposed KLENT, a model-free reinforcement learning algorithm designed for board games.
-The key techniques used in KLENT are KL regularization for gradual policy updates, entropy regularization for exploration, and \(\lambda\)-returns for efficient and stable value function learning.
+In this study, we have revisited regularized policy optimization with reverse Kullback-Leibler regularization and entropy regularization and analyzed this combination on two-player zero-sum settings from theoretical and empirical perspectives.
+From theoretical perspective, we investigated the stability of the policy update rule on two theoretical settings: game-theoretic normal-form games and finite-length games.
+From empirical perspective, we have also investigated practical RL algorithm KLENT with this combination.
 Our experimental results have demonstrated learning efficiency of KLENT compared to existing methods.
-Through our ablation study, we also validated the importance of these three key techniques.
+Through our ablation study, we also validated the importance of these three key techniques: KL regularization for gradual policy updates, entropy regularization for exploration, and \(\lambda\)-returns for efficient and stable value function learning.

-A limitation of this study is that our goal is focused to improve the efficiency.
+A limitation of this study is that our empirical experiments are focused to improve the efficiency.
 While we have shown that KLENT can achieve efficient learning, this does not necessarily mean that it achieves superior asymptotic performance when unlimited computational resources are given.
 Although we consider our efficient approach to be valuable for most practitioners and researchers in the community, our results do not preclude the effectiveness of search-based approaches including AlphaZero, particularly when massive computational resources such as thousands of GPUs are available.

-Our results have shown that even in board games, a domain long dominated by search-based methods, carefully designed model-free approaches can achieve more efficient learning.
-We hope this perspective will inspire future research to extend model-free approaches to other domains where search-based methods prevail, thereby opening promising directions for resource-efficient reinforcement learning.
+Our results have shown that even in board games, a domain long dominated by search-based methods, properly revisiting existing regularization techniques can lead to stable and efficient learning.
+We hope this encourages extending this approach to other fields where specialized methods prevail, further advancing reinforcement learning.